Southern California Edison Throws Switch on Seven New Neighborhood Solar Stations

 Utility Sees Transformation of Market

-Seven new capable of providing electricity for 8,125 average homes are now online for Southern California Edison (SCE) customers, the utility announced today.
+Seven new plants capable of providing electricity for 8,125 average homes are now online for Southern California Edison (SCE) customers, the utility announced today.

-The newest photovoltaic installations, located in Ontario and Redlands, Calif., have a combined peak generating capacity of 12.5 million watts (AC).
-The new plants bring to 10 the number of SCE neighborhood stations.
+The newest solar photovoltaic installations, located in Ontario and Redlands, Calif., have a combined peak generating capacity of 12.5 million watts (AC).
+The new plants bring to 10 the number of SCE neighborhood solar stations.

 “When Southern California Edison originally announced its goal of building a network of local solar plants, we wanted to help speed up California’s deployment of solar generation while driving down the cost of photovoltaic panels for everyone,” said Mark Nelson, SCE director of generation planning and strategy.